 Does not apply toward the major.
 Offered each Spring.
-Prerequisite(s): MUSC 1151.

 MUSC 1310 - Class Voice (0-2-1)

 Group instruction in vocal performance.
 May be used as elective credit.
 Offered each Fall.
 Major program outcomes: develops in the student the ability to read at sight with fluency.
 University-wide outcomes: oral communication, critical thinking.